sharmine-s/sql-databases/challenges/01_setting_up_project.md

 ## Intro

-In this series of challenges you will build a project in a series of steps.
+In this series of challenges you will build a few different projects.
 Before we get started, you'll need to set up a new RSpec project.
-Feel free to create new projects whenever you like to organise your work across these challenges.

 This project will use a few components: